rezamirzaei/ScoreBoard/README.md

 Overview

 This project is a simple library for managing a live Football World Cup Score Board.
-The scoreboard supports starting games, finishing games, updating scores, and retrieving a summary of ongoing games sorted by their total scores.
+The scoreboard supports starting games, finishing games, updating scores, retrieving a summary of ongoing games sorted by their total scores, and displaying team rankings.
 The library is implemented using Java and Swing for a basic user interface to manage and display the games.

 Features